 What are the National Collections?

-Put simply, a National Plant Collection is a registered and documented collection of a group of plants.
-These can be linked botanically by plant group, or perhaps have a shared history or geography (in which case they may not all be the same type of plant).
+Put simply, a National Plant Collection® is a registered and documented collection of a group of plants.
+These may be linked botanically (e.g. a particular plant group) or perhaps have a shared history or geography (e.g. heritage apples from Devon or plants bred by a historically important breeder).
+They do not always have to be the same plant.
+The Plant Heritage National Collections are registered internationally as contributing to plant conservation and biodiversity.

-FROM MIGHTY OAKS TO MINATURE ORCHIDS, NATIONAL PLANT COLLECTIONS COME IN ALL SHAPES AND SIZES.
+FROM MIGHTY OAKS TO MINIATURE ORCHIDS, NATIONAL PLANT COLLECTIONS COME IN ALL SHAPES AND SIZES.

 <p><em>Rubus</em> Collection Holder Barry Clarke, Hampton Court 2019</p>